 - It is important to suspend any kind of psycho-pharmacy and pharmaceutical depression treatments under the supervision of your doctor between 14 to 35 days before drinking ayahuasca.
 We will provide more specific requirements upon receipt of your medical information and application for a retreat.

 - Before applying to attend a workshop, it is important that we have full disclosure of all medications/drugs and the length of time taking them.

 - Guests/volunteers with hepatic conditions must first consult with us and provide more information about their condition.
 People with tuberculosis must not take ayahuasca.

 The right and appropriate use of ayahuasca in the tradition facilitated by the Temple of the Way of Light has been specifically utilized with significant results for the support and improvement of psychological trauma and its resultant symptomatology.
 At the same time, potential guests with a close / strong family history of bipolar mood disorder, schizophrenia, and depersonalization should realize they are at an increased risk for the expression of these symptoms, and it is conceivable (although highly unlikely) that ayahuasca can unmask such symptoms in predisposed individuals.
 Consequently, people who meet this criteria should undertake this type of work with due consideration and at their own risk.

 If you have history of psychosis in your family, we would firstly need to ascertain that you:

-Provided none of these three points are applicable, then you should be able to work with ayahuasca.
-However, please inform us if you have any history of severe mental illness in your family and we will then need to look into the possibility of attendance of a retreat on a case by case basis.
+Provided none of these three points are applicable, then we may be able to accommodate you for a retreat.
+However, please inform us if you have any history of severe mental illness in your family and we will assess the appropriateness of a Temple retreat for you on an individual basis.

 These drugs and medications are potentially dangerous with MAOIs: